 For example, it can notify you about a nearby gas station that has lowest gas prices; so even if you still have half a tank of fuel, it’ll suggest that you refill now to avoid paying more at another gas station when you run out of fuel.

 7. Perfect Integration With Smartphones

-Something that is obviously lacking in contemporary cars is integration with smartphones.
-We’re not talking about being able to play music off your smartphone but more of being able to control your smartphone’s functionality through voice commands or even buttons on the steering wheel.
+Something that is obviously lacking in today’s cars is integration with smartphones.
+We’re not talking about being able to play music off your smartphone but being able to control your smartphone’s functionality through voice commands or even buttons on the steering wheel.